erickfis/ExData_Plotting1/README.md

 # Exploratory Data Analisys - week 1 Project

-# What this scrit does:
+# What this script does:

 - downloads the data, extracts and loads it into R
 - we assume the filtering will be made after data is loaded.